E. J. Dillon: Biography

-He sometimes used the pseudonym E.B.Lanin.
+He sometimes used the pseudonym E.B.Lanin, probably indicating "Dubliner"- Eblana is the Latin for Dublin and the ending "-in" is a nominal ending as in Lenin, Stalin etc.

 He married his first wife, Yelena Maksimovna Bogachova, a widow, by whom he had four sons, in 1881.
 They divorced in 1913.
 His second wife was Kathleen Ireland, formerly of Belfast, whom he married in 1914 and who survived him.
 In later life he made his home in Barcelona.

 He died of complications following a major surgical operation on 9 June 1933 in Barcelona, Spain.

 Legacy

 An archive collection of papers of E.J.
 Dillon is held in the National Library of Scotland (Acc.12382).

+A biography Dillon Rediscovered: The Newspaperman Who Befriended Kings, Presidents and Oil Tycoons by Kevin Rafter was published in 2025.

+There is a portrait of Dillon by William Orpen in the National Gallery of Ireland.